OpenNebula/website/content/product/cluster_configuration/networking_system/manage_vnets.md

 Shared Address Ranges behave slightly differently from regular Address Ranges:

 - Same IP, multiple VMs: The same IP address from a Shared AR can be used by more than one VM.
-- No MAC addresses: Leases from a Shared AR do not include a MAC address.
 - Explicit request required: Shared IPs are not assigned automatically.
-They must be explicitly requested using [`NIC ALIAS`](#request-virtual-ips-with-nic-alias).
+They must be explicitly requested in a `NIC` or [`NIC ALIAS`](#request-virtual-ips-with-nic-alias).
 - Attribute `USED_LEASES` shows how many different shared IPs are in use, not how many VMs are using them.

 For example, a Virtual Network with a no shared AR (`ID=0`) and a shared AR (`ID=1`):